 We are all here for different callings, passions, goals, and joys… So say YES or say NO when you genuinely want to.
 If someone isn’t respecting the boundaries you set around your time, then they also aren’t respecting your goals and the self-discipline it takes to run a business.
 And if that’s the case, maybe it’s time to question what kind of relationship that really is.

-The people who encourage you to stay on track and are understanding of your priorities are the ones who truly want to see you happy!
+The people who encourage you to stay on track and are understanding your priorities are the ones who truly want to see you happy!
 Those are the people you want to surround yourself with.
-Those are the real ones, so keep them close, and be sure to give that love, understanding and support right back!
+Those are the real ones, so keep them close, and be sure to give that love, understanding, and support right back!